stoffe-fe23/fe23-ex-group-rechat/README.md

 # Group ReChat
 # Exam Project Front-end Development 2023 at Grit Academy

 A simple real-time textbased web chat application build in React/Redux with a Google Firebase backend.
+Written in TypeScript.

 Features
 - Join an existing chat channel or create your own.